 To confidently take the last shot, to “marry up“, to eat green stuff, and to read lots of great books.

 To make time for important things, to take a stand, to play outside, to love nature, to use common sense, to listen to oldies and classic rock (very important), to be smart with her money.

 Yeah, I’ll be brainwashing my kids.

-Allowing young children to “decide when they’re older” is also brainwashing them.
+Allowing young children to “decide when they’re older” is also brainwashing them, just in a different way.
 If you’re not actively teaching them, they’ll still follow your example.
 You just have less control over the outcome.